UK Queen stresses reconciliation after bruising Brexit year

 In Tuesday’s extracts, the Queen said of D-Day: “For the 75th anniversary of that decisive battle, in a true spirit of reconciliation, those who had formerly been sworn enemies came together in friendly commemorations either side of the Channel, putting past differences behind them …

-“By being willing to put past differences behind us and move forward together, we honor the freedom and democracy once won for us at so great a cost.”
+“By being willing to put past differences behind us and move forward together, we honour the freedom and democracy once won for us at so great a cost.”

 On reconciliation, she talks of “how small steps taken in faith and in hope can overcome long-held differences and deep-seated divisions to bring harmony and understanding …”